-During the holiday season, with all of its sales and shopping, it is easy to forget the true joy of the season—giving.
-In a recent interview for Bridges, Bob and Nancy (Nan) Rudd reminded us of the magic of giving, and that conservation is a gift that gives back for generations.
+In an interview for NRF member newsletter, Bridges, Bob and Nancy (Nan) Rudd reminded us that conservation is a gift that gives back for generations.

-This fall Bob and Nan established the Robert and Nancy Rudd Conservation Fund to support the perpetual management and restoration of their land, along with other priority conservation projects in Green County.
+In the fall of 2016, Bob and Nan established the Robert and Nancy Rudd Conservation Fund.
+This conservation endowment fund will support the perpetual management and restoration of their land, along with other priority conservation projects in Green County.

 You clearly have a deep commitment to native landscapes, plants, and wildlife.
 Where does this commitment come from?